TomasLiutvinas/familio/README.md

 Just a convenient thing I made to keep up with family subscriptions ^^

+Note for trying to host this in cloud: if using turso its not easy to host because php ffi extension needs to be enabled for `turso/libsql-laravel` :(
+If using other db provider, you might need to remove `turso/libsql-laravel` but maybe not, only one way to find out.
+I use locally only, with cloud db so let me know how it goes.

 ## What does it do?

 - 📊 **Track Subscriptions**: Add all your family's shared services (streaming, music, storage, etc.)